The Best Magnesium for Sleep isโฆ

 Is Magnesium Safe?

-Magnesium supplements are considered safe and effective for many uses, but you should still be mindful of how much you’re taking.19 The upper limit for magnesium from supplements is 350 milligrams for adult men and women, so try to keep your intake within this range.1
+Magnesium supplements are considered safe and effective for many uses, but you should still be mindful of how much youโre taking.20 The upper limit for magnesium from supplements is 350 milligrams for adult men and women, so try to keep your intake within this range.1

 Taking too much magnesium can lead to magnesium toxicity.
-This is rare in otherwise healthy people24, but those with chronic kidney disease and people undergoing cancer treatment are at an increased risk.
-Women who are currently getting treatment for preeclampsia also have a higher risk.24
+This is rare in otherwise healthy people, but those with chronic kidney disease and people undergoing cancer treatment are at an increased risk.28

-In most cases, people experience minor side effects like muscle weakness, nausea, vomiting, and flushed skin.24 However, if toxicity progresses, it can lower blood pressure and heart rate, and severe cases can cause a heart attack.24
+In most cases, people experience minor side effects like muscle weakness, nausea, vomiting, and flushed skin, but if toxicity progresses, it can lower blood pressure and heart rate, and severe cases can cause a heart attack.28

 How to Choose a Magnesium Supplement for Sleep